TERMS & CONDITIONS

 You discharge us and our staff from any liability arising on account of any audit or other investigation in respect of any undeclared income or excess claims made in your tax return.

 In our website we use texts, forms, graphics, logos, images, etc. All of these contents and materials are property of Tradewise Solutions Pty Ltd, and are protected under the Copyright Act.

 - I authorise my tax refund to be transferred to my tax agent’s trust account.
 I understand that I will be paid the balance on my tax refund only after my tax agent has deducted its fees.

 - I have read, and I accept the above terms and conditions.
 I authorise Tradewise Solutions Pty Ltd to prepare and lodge my ITR.

-DISCLAIMER: The contents of this Terms and Conditions are general in nature and we accept no responsibility for persons acting on the information contained herein.
-This publication does not constitute specific advice and readers are encouraged to consult their tax advisor directly on matters contained herein.
+The contents of this website and Terms and Conditions are general in nature and is not legal advice.
+We accept no responsibility for persons acting on the information contained herein.
+Before you make a decision or take a particular action based on the content on this website, you should check its accuracy, completeness, currency and relevance for your purposes.
+You may wish to seek independent professional advice.
 Tradewise Solutions Pty Ltd makes no representation and gives no warranty that our service will function in any particular way or be available at any particular time; and information in our website will not be interpreted nor relied upon as being financial or investment advice.